Titanic vs The Queen Mary 2 – Size, Power, and Speed Comparison

 The Queen Mary 2 has four boiler rooms and two gas turbines.
 The combined horsepower was 160,000 which gave the Queen Mary 2 3x as much power as the Titanic.

-This means that the Queen Mary 2 is able to sail 30% faster than the Titanic at full speed.
+The Queen Mary 2 is able to sail 30% faster than the Titanic at full speed.
+Typically, the Titanic sailed at a little over 21 knots (24 MPH).

 Titanic vs Queen Mary 2 Speed Comparison (Knots)